adanilkov/cs119_robotics_final_project/README.md

 ## Codebase Details

-Our ROS package, `object-picker`, supports the Interbotix px100 robot arm and includes:
+Altough a ROS package, this repository is meant to be used as a workspace, `object-picker` supports the Interbotix px100 robot arm and includes:

 1. **Training RL policies** (PPO or SAC) for picking up a "T"-shaped object.
 2. **Initializing policies with IL** (Behavioral Cloning).
 3. **Running trained policies** on the real robot.
 4. **Pre-trained models** from our experiments.

+To see more details on both our process and general information (via our lab notebook), click [`here`](https://campusrover.github.io/labnotebook2/reports/2024/rl-trained_object_picker/)

+Video Walkthrough:

 ### Code Structure